mantou132/gem/packages/gem/docs/en/001-guide/001-basic/006-styled-element.md

 ## Customize the style outside the element

-Use [`::part`](https://drafts.csswg.org/css-shadow-parts-1/#part) to export the internal content of the element, allowing external custom styles:
+Use [`::part`](https://drafts.csswg.org/css-shadow-parts-1/#part)(only ShadowDOM) to export the internal content of the element, allowing external custom styles:

 ```js 13
 /**